Key Points

 - In a member function,

-is a pointer to the object that the member function was invoked on.- We almost never need to use
+thisis a pointer to the object that the member function was invoked on.- We almost never need to use

-; when we do, it's usually as*this
+this; when we do, it's usually as*this.

 - We almost never need to use